-The purpose of the Prosthodontic residency program is to provide progressive clinical, laboratory and didactic training, closely supervised, at the post-graduate level in fixed, removable, and implant prosthodontics.
-Temporomandibular dysfunction, maxillofacial prosthodontics, implant placement, the interrelation of other medical/dental clinical specialties as well as the role of the prosthodontist is also included.
+The purpose of the Prosthodontic Residency Program is to provide progressive clinical, laboratory and didactic training, closely supervised, at the post-graduate level in fixed, removable, and implant prosthodontics.
+Digital dentistry, temporomandibular dysfunction, maxillofacial prosthodontics, implant placement, the interrelation of other medical/dental clinical specialties as well as the role of the prosthodontist is also included.
 The program integrates all facets of the biomedical sciences with a comprehensive clinical experience culminating in the award of the certificate in prosthodontics.
-A Master of Science is also available.
+A Master of Science is also available